algorithmiaio/sample-apps/algo-dev-demo/arima-r-demo/README.md

 - Now test your code in the console by passing in some test data: `{"h":20, "level": 99.5}`

 ### Publishing Your Model
-- Click "publish" and walk through the dialogs, setting `{"h":20, "level": 99.5}` as the sample input.
-Then test out your new Algorithm by clicking "Run Example"
+- Click "publish" and walk through the dialogs, setting `{"h":20, "level": 99.5}` as the sample input
+- After publishing, test out your new Algorithm by clicking "Run Example"

 ## Documentation